 In addition, traditional and religious leaders should be involved in measures to curb this practice.
 They have enormous potential to conscientise communities towards ending the practice.
 In Niger, Plan International (2012) reports working with Sultans in the Dossa area to eradicate child marriages.
 These men are highly revered and deal directly with communities and parents of child brides.

 Knowledge Sharing: CSOs should always share knowledge on best approaches and practices that have worked in eliminating or reducing the practice of child marriage with other CSOs in the region.
-Although, there are differences in context, basic information and activities can be adopted in child marriage programmes/projects.
-Dynamics in child marriages overtime should be documented by CSOs since academics and researchers can develop interest in assessing these new paradigm shifts.
+Although there are differences in context, basic information and activities can be adopted in child marriage programmes/projects.
+Dynamics in child marriages overtime should be documented by CSOs since academics and researchers can develop an interest in assessing these new paradigm shifts.
 This can lead to a pool of knowledge and resources that can inform a lasting solution to the menace.

 The perpetuation of child marriage affects everyone.
 It is expedient that all stakeholders redouble their efforts in the fight against child marriage.
 Eliminating child marriage by 2030 must be a priority for all; hence it should be a responsibility of everyone.